arunbaby0/arunbaby.com/_speech_tech/0057-speech-infrastructure-scaling.md

 difficulty: Hard
 ---

 **"Scaling image models is about pixels; scaling speech models is about time.
 You cannot batch the past, and you cannot predict the future—you must process the 'now' at the speed of sound."**

 ## 1. Introduction: The Unique Constraints of Audio

-Scaling machine learning for text or images is a "Throughput" problem.
-If you need to process more images, you add more GPUs.
-The data is static.

-**Speech Infrastructure** is different.
-Audio is a **Continuous Stream**.
-1. **Strict Latency**: If your ASR (Speech-to-Text) system lags by more than 500ms, the conversation feels broken.
-2. **Stateful Connections**: Unlike a REST API, a voice call is a persistent connection.
-If a server crashes, the call drops.
-3. **High Data Volume**: 1 second of high-quality audio is ~32,000 bytes.
-100,000 concurrent callers moves gigabytes of raw data per second.

 We architect a global-scale speech processing engine, focusing on **Maximum Load and Area Management**.